1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic C.md

 		 - Needed for cell turgor
 		 - Needed for photosynthesis
 		 - (Xerophytes vs hydrophytes)
-		 - For animals to lay eggs
+		 - For animals to lay eggs, and disolved oxygen
 	 - day length
 	 - aspect
 	 - PH